 What types of lower back pain are influenced by being overweight?
 I will explore this in a future post.

 Children.
-They’re little bundles of joy and we love to pick them up and cuddle or play with them, but who of you parents find that since you have kids, you’ve been experiencing an ache in your lower back?
+They’re little bundles of joy and we love to pick them up and cuddle or play with them, but who of you find that since you have kids, you’ve been experiencing an ache in your lower back?

 Why is this?
 They’re small, we’re big and surely we’re strong enough to move them around anyway we like?
-Why then do some of us get this nagging pain in our lower backs?

 Well, part of the problem lies in the fact that they’re small and we’re big, or, rather tall.
 When we go to pick these little people up, it means that we have to bend down quite low, close to the ground to reach them.
-What this means is that we inevitably need to do one of two things:

 People who suffer from lower back pain often find it aggravated by driving, or some people who drive a lot find themselves experiencing lower back pain.